MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-sms-channel.md

 2. Purchase support phone numbers through your TeleSign account.

 3. Get the customer ID and API key from your TeleSign account.
-You will need to provide these while setting up the SMS channel in Omnichannel for Customer Service.
+You need to provide these while setting up the SMS channel in Omnichannel for Customer Service.

-4. You are provided with a callback URL that must be sent to [TeleSign support](mailto:support@telesign.com).
+4. You're provided with a callback URL that must be sent to [TeleSign support](mailto:support@telesign.com).
 This callback URL is specific to your organization and is available when you add SMS support for your organization.
 When you send an email to TeleSign support, include the callback URL, your customer ID, and enter the subject line as **Omnichannel for Customer Service callback URL update request**.

 ## Add SMS support